Preliminary Administrative Services Credential

 assistant principal, program manager, coordinator, and others depending on your

 district.
 Gaining your PASC will expand your opportunities as an educator.
-Our innovative,

 competency-based program combines high-quality instruction and leading-edge